-- Give outgrown clothing to friends or a charity.
+- Give outgrown clothing to friends or charity.

 - Buy beverages in returnable containers.

-- Donate broken appliances to charity or a local vocational school which can use them for art class or for students to practice repairing.
+- Donate broken appliances to charity or a local vocational school, which can use them for art classes or for students to practice repairing.

-- Offer furniture and household items no longer needed to people in need, friends, or charity.
+- Offer furniture and household items that are no longer needed to people in need, friends, or charity.

 - Sheets of paper that have been used on only one side can be used for note-taking or rough drafts.

 - Old, outdated furniture can be reupholstered or slipcovered.
 Have padding added to the furniture to give it a new look.
 Often the frame can be modified slightly to change the way it looks.